rilldata/rill/docs/docs/tutorials/rill_clickhouse/r_ch_0.md

 - Install the Rill binary locally [Linux/MacOS and Windows]
 - Start Rill from the CLI and use a sample project to get started
 - Connect to your Clickhouse Cloud instance.
+- Notes CH local vs CH Cloud
-- Visualize your tables in Rill.
+- Visualize your tables locally in Rill.

 <br />